wheely/ember-dialog/README.md

 ### Simple

-Download files from the `dist/` directory of this repo, put these into `public` directory of your project and include into your page.
+Download files from `dist/` directory of this repo, put these into `public` directory of your project and then include them.
 ```html
 <link rel="stylesheet" type="text/css" href="/assets/ember.dialog.min.css">
 <script type="text/javascript" src="/assets/ember.dialog.min.js"></script>